-(We take T in mass units, i.e., it is $c^2\sigma$ which is truly a volume energy density.)
+(We take T in mass units; i.e. it is $c^2\sigma$ that is truly a volume energy density.)

-D) Covariance.
-A first point is that all equations written above, except for Eqs.
-(4), (5), and (8), are manifestly covariant under any purely spatial coordinate change
+(D) Covariance.
+A first point is that all equations written above, except for (4), (5), and (8), are manifestly covariant under any purely spatial coordinate change: